ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/distributed_data_structures/kitware.md

 any of the nodes.
 See [here](https://github.com/Kitware/VTK/blob/ab1d17f2a14dced8557b2dbd5b822f7f03db4716/Filters/Parallel/vtkPKdTree.cxx#L395:L403)

-The underlying approach is motivated by this paper [here](https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/19860010476.pdf) which desribes Recursive Coordinate Bisection.
+The underlying approach is motivated by this paper [here](https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/19860010476.pdf) which desribes Recursive Coordinate Bisection (RCB).
 The approach is described on a high level in `ParallelVolRen.pdf`.
+The RCB method that has been implemented here has some particular features:
+* The kd-split of a region takes place perpendicular to the longest dimension, in order to avoid elongated volumes
+* Median finding makes use of the [Floyd and Rivest algorithm](https://en.wikipedia.org/wiki/Floyd%E2%80%93Rivest_algorithm) which is related to quickselect.
+It also checks for duplicates to avoid the worst-case complexity.